 Skip to content

-What Is Code Complexity?
+What is Code Complexity?

 Code complexity refers to the ease or difficulty in comprehending and maintaining a particular software system or segment of a codebase.
 It’s a fundamental concern in the software development life cycle, as the more complex the code is, the harder it becomes to analyze, test, understand, and modify it.
-This intricacy also multiplies the potential for error and technical debt (the price you pay for shortcuts), which can impact project schedules, costs, quality, and performance.
+This intricacy also multiplies the potential for error and technical debt (the price you pay for shortcuts), which can impact project schedules, costs, code quality, and overall performance.

 Code complexity can exist at multiple levels.
 It can reside at the system architecture level, within individual modules, or in single code blocks.
 It’s usually quantified using measures like cyclomatic complexity, a metric Thomas McCabe established in the 1970s.